Skip to main content

 What buildings have been built most recently?

 B15 (662 Pacific St., aka Plank Road), once supposed to launch in December 2015, with a projected 2018 completion, was delayed by a dispute with neighbors and perhaps for business reasons.
-It contains space for what was once a planned middle school, which now likely would house both a high school and middle school.
+It contains space for what was once a planned middle school, which now will house both a high school and middle school.

 The rental tower sites B12 and B13, on the southeast block, started in summer 2020, and began to open as of April 2023.
 That included one year to excavate the enormous space for a below-ground fitness center and fieldhouse.
 (B12, at that point a condo building, was unveiled in September 2015 as 615 Dean Street.)